search

 Ridge vents have become a popular attic exhaust vent choice because of the combination of their low-profile, nearly invisible appearance on the roof and their continuous, uniform airflow performance.
 Unlike the other four categories of attic exhaust vents – wind turbines, box vents/off-ridge vents, gable vents, and power fans – ridge vents are installed all along the peak of the roof to provide non-stop exhaust airflow.
 If the house is well suited to their use, ridge vents are an excellent attic exhaust solution.

-But is there a point in which the house or building is too wide making the ridge vent non-effective?
+But is there a point at which the house or building is too wide, making the ridge vent ineffective?
 It’s a common question asked at our seminars.

 I’ll define house/building “width” as the distance from eave to eave in plan view straight across the house or building.
 Picture a tape measure in my hand and I’m running a straight horizontal line from one eave to the other eave, regardless of the roof pitch.